 Lanesboro Arts is proud to present The Rhubarb Sisters in a production of parodies – “Rhubarb Rhupeats: The Daily Rhutine” – at the St. Mane Theatre in downtown Lanesboro on Friday, June 7 at 7:30 p.m.
-The Sisters will revisit their special blend of songs from year’s past, with those tangy rhubarb lyrics, in a performance that will welcome new member Jennifer Peterson.
+Experience a day in the life of a Rhubarb Sister as the group revisits their special blend of songs from years past, with those tangy rhubarb lyrics, in a performance that will welcome new Sister Jennifer Peterson.
+The CBB Jazz Combo will also be providing pre-show, intermission and post-show music.
+Please note, the annual Rhubarb Festival is taking place the weekend prior to this concert, on Saturday, June 1.

 The Rhubarb Sisters hail from Lanesboro, the “Rhubarb Capital of Minnesota.”
 Since 2006, they have enjoyed entertaining audiences throughout southeastern Minnesota and spreading their rhubarb message of hope and good cheer.
 They have found that rhubarb can make its way into almost any familiar song.
 Just like the rhubarb they name themselves after, they are all about finding happiness in your own backyard.